Sybrand/pycffdrs/README.md

 ## Technical notes

+Busy figuring out best way to get the kind of performance that R gives.
+Most of the functions aren't vector ready yet.
+BEcalc can take vectors - but still fuguring out how I can make maximul use of numpy instead of iterating myself.

 ### Coding conventions

 Matching the R code as close as possible, ignoring python conventions in favour of